maia-iyer/spire-demos/tornjak_crd_federation/README.md

 ## Step 1: Setup the Clusters

 We will create the clusters and deploy SPIRE on both.
+Cluster A will use a nips address.
+Cluster B will use localhost and port-forwarding.

 Let's obtain the necessary deployment files for this tutorial: